 Soc 470 (capstone seminar) (offered every spring)

-The remaining fifteen hours in the major (twelve of which must be upper division) can be completed by selecting sociology classes that interest you.
+The remaining twelve hours in the major (twelve of which must be upper division) can be completed by selecting sociology classes that interest you.
 Options include courses on sexuality, family, environment, religion, gender, race, and more.
 Internships are also available!
 For a detailed listing of the classes offered in Sociology consult the University catalog here (see page 200).

 We also offer a minor in Sociology which can be completed by successfully taking Soc 131 plus fifteen hours of sociology electives (twelve of which must be upper division).

 Sociology also works great as a second major!
 Students can complete sociology as a second major while completing the electives required by the university.
 This means students won't have to delay graduation!
+Check out Dr. Maples' video on second majors if you're curious.

 Want to learn more?
 Ready to declare?